justdataplease/justdataplease/justfunctions/bigquery/functions_documentation.md

       )
   )
 ))
-  OPTIONS ( description = '''Normalize given <string> by converting it to lowercase, applying transliteration, removing special characters and extra spaces.''')
+  OPTIONS ( description = '''Normalizes a given <string> by converting it to lowercase, applying transliteration, and removing special symbols.''')
 ```
 **Example Query**: